- Home

 (v) shall satisfy the requirements of Rule R277-407, as applicable; and

-(vi) shall provide fee waivers to home school or private school students who meet fee waiver eligibility at the provider's expense.
+(vi) shall provide fee waivers to a home school student who meets fee waiver eligibility at the provider's expense.

 (7) A provider shall maintain a student's records and comply with the federal Family Educational Rights and Privacy Act, Title 53E, Chapter 9, Part 3, Student Data Protection, and Rule R277-487, including: